Spending 3 days in Madrid, Spain brings to mind all sorts of adjectives, but for us, one always comes to mind above all else: livable.

 Day 3 Madrid Itinerary: Barrio de la Latina + A Day Trip to Toledo

-Start in the day in La Latina.
+Start the final day of your Madrid itinerary by exploring La Latina.

 La Latina is known for its huge amount of bars and restaurants, making it a lively neighborhood at all hours and an excellent place to walk around, explore, and snap photos.